top of page

 IMG_5200.JPG

-Captain Johnson ( William Bill Royster Johnson, Jr. born September 29, 1931), has spent his years sailing the Bahamas in his Abaco ketch Island Girl.
-He has kept journals and logbooks of his experiences with many of the now deceased spongers, turtle-men, and fisherman of these islands.
+William Bill Royster Johnson, Jr. (September 29, 1931–October 10, 2025) spent his life sailing the Bahamas in his Abaco ketch Island Girl.
+He kept meticulous journals and logbooks of his experiences with many of the now deceased spongers, turtle-men, and fisherman of these islands.
 He has put his biological training and artistic talents to good use by collecting information on bush medicine and natural history.
-Over the years Johnson has garnered sea stories and folklore tales from many sources.
-From Childhood his hero's have always been the men of these islands that make their livings on the sea.
+Over the years Johnson garnered sea stories and folklore tales from many sources.
+From Childhood, his hero's have always been the men of these islands that make their livings on the sea.

-The art and writings of William "Bill" Johnson attempts to capture and preserve the natural beauty of the Bahamas; by depicting Bahamian sea, sky, fish flora, and cultural way of life.
+The art and writings of William "Bill" Johnson attempt to capture and preserve the natural beauty of the Bahamas; by depicting Bahamian culture, sea, sail craft, sky, fish, flora, fauna, and fantasy.

-As Bill enters into his 90’s, he embarks on new adventures.
-Bill spends his days in deep remembrance of his life’s richness and explores catalogs of memory as he continues to detail and document in writing, his life and experiences as a young sailor, artist, lover and adventurer.
+Well into his 90’s, Bill continued to embarked on adventures.
+He was known to spend his days in deep reflection of his life, exploring catalogs of memory, detailing and documenting his life and experiences as a young sailor, artist, lover and adventurer.

-Bill is no longer producing paintings but we can look forward to new reproductions and releases of his works, as we carry his art, writing and passion for the Sea into the years to come.
-At Bills request, a percentage of sales from each original piece will be donated to the Hope Town Junior Sailing program in Abaco, Bahamas to help support the tradition of sailing in the Bahamas.
+Bill's legacy lives on, as we archive and look forward to new reproductions and releases of his works.
+We carry his art, writing and passion for the Sea into the years to come.
+At Bill's request, a percentage of sales from each original piece will be donated to the Hope Town Junior Sailing program in Abaco, Bahamas to help support the tradition of sailing in the Bahamas.

 Please feel free to contact us at BillJohnsonArtBahamas@gmail.com for inquiries related to original art pieces, auction, gallery and special event opportunities.